Retire by stateFigures verified May 31, 2026

 Cost of living is high

-Housing and overall costs in Massachusetts rank among the highest in the nation, especially in and around Boston.
-A senior circuit breaker tax credit exists for some older residents to offset property tax or rent.
+Housing and overall costs rank among the highest in the nation, and it shows most in and around Boston.
+A senior circuit breaker tax credit can offset property tax or rent for some older residents, so check whether you qualify.

 Mass.gov